 When it comes to attracting more big bucks to your property, food plots can make a world of difference.
 In this Backyard Life video, Bone Collector host and world-renowned hunter Michael Waddell explains what goes into establishing a really good food plot.
 While there are many ways to approach them, here are Waddell’s top deer food plot tips.

 One of the reasons food plots are so important, says Waddell, is that wildlife “baiting” isn’t legal in many states.
 So, the only way you can introduce any type of food source is by actually planting it.
 And, this can be accomplished on just about any area of your property, he notes.
 Be it on a quarter acre, half acre, or even on an entire farming operation.

-Basically, says Waddell, a food plot is a means to grow something that will attract deer for feeding.
-“When you’re putting in a food plot, you’re simply providing food.”
-But, in reality, he says, “You’ve got to have the acreage.
+Basically, a food plot is a means to grow something that will attract deer for feeding.
+“When you’re putting in a food plot, you’re simply providing food,” he says.
+But, in reality, “You’ve got to have the acreage.
 You’ve got to have an open area, depending on what type of crop or attractant you decide to put on there.”
 Wondering what to plant in a food plot?
-Waddell points out that you can plant clover, oats, wheat or chicory, among other things.
-There are a lot of different options, and what you choose really depends on the area of the country you’re planting in, he says.
+Waddell points out that you can plant clover, oats, wheat, or chicory, among other things.
+There are a lot of different options, and what you choose really depends on the area of the country you’re planting in.

 4 Deer Food Plot Tips